 Green Bonds.
-On December 28, 2022, the Partnership assumed the loan agreement under the Indentures of Trust, issued by The Industrial Development Authority of the County of Pinal ("Green Bonds"), from Equilibrium in conjunction with the RNG Acquisition.
-The proceeds of the Green Bonds, which bear interest at 5.5%, were loaned to and used by Equilibrium to construct the RNG production facility in Arizona and are secured by all of the assets at that location.
+On December 28, 2022, the Partnership assumed the loan agreement under the Indentures of Trust, issued by The Industrial Development Authority of the County of Pinal ("Green Bonds"), from Equilibrium in conjunction connection with the RNG Acquisition.
+The proceeds of the Green Bonds, which bear interest at 5.5%, were loaned to and used by Equilibrium to construct the RNG production facility in Stanfield, Arizona ("SuburbanRNG - Stanfield") and are secured by all of the assets at that location.
 The Green Bonds have a par value of \$80,645 and require semi-annual interest payments in April and October.
 Principal payments begin on October 1, 2028 and continue annually through October 1, 2033.
-The Green Bonds were initially recorded at fair value at the time of the RNG Acquisition and will be accreted to par value over the term of the bonds using the effective interest method.
+The Green Bonds were initially recorded at fair value at the time of the RNG Acquisition and will be are being accreted to par value over the term of the bonds using the effective interest method.
+The Green Bonds contain various restrictive and affirmative covenants, and a financial covenant requiring SuburbanRNG - Stanfield's debt service coverage ratio, as defined therein, to be not less than 1.00 to 1.00 for three consecutive fiscal quarters.
+SuburbanRNG - Stanfield did not comply with this ratio for December 28, 2024, September 28, 2024 and the interim periods during fiscal 2024 which, if not waived, would constitute an event of default under the terms of the Green Bonds.
+SuburbanRNG - Stanfield and the Partnership obtained a waiver of this non-compliance from the holders of a majority of the outstanding Green Bonds, which cured the impact of any events of default.
+See Note 19, "Subsequent Events" for more information.

 Credit Agreement.
-On March 15, 2024, the Partnership and the Operating Partnership entered into a Fourth Amended and Restated Credit Agreement (the "Credit Agreement") that provides for a \$500,000 revolving credit facility (the "Revolving Credit Facility"), of which \$144,000 and \$132,000 was outstanding as of June 29, 2024 and September 30, 2023, respectively.
+On March 15, 2024, the Partnership and the Operating Partnership entered into a Fourth Amended and Restated Credit Agreement (the "Credit Agreement") that provides for a \$500,000 revolving credit facility (the "Revolving Credit Facility"), of which \$144,000 242,700 and \$132,000 151,000 was outstanding as of June 29, 2024 December 28, 2024 and September 30, 2023 September 28, 2024, respectively.
 The Revolving Credit Facility matures on the earlier of (i) the date that is ninety-one (91) days prior to maturity of the 2027 Senior Notes (unless the notes have been refinanced prior to such date) and (ii) March 15, 2029.
 At the time of the execution of the Credit Agreement, \$187,900 was outstanding under the Operating Partnership's revolving credit facility of the previous credit agreement, which was rolled into the Revolving Credit Facility under the Credit Agreement.
 The Credit Agreement amends and restates the previous amended and restated credit agreement dated March 5, 2020.
 Borrowings under the Revolving Credit Facility may be used for general corporate purposes; including working capital, capital expenditures and acquisitions.
 The Operating Partnership has the right to prepay any borrowings under the Revolving Credit Facility, in whole or in part, without penalty at any time prior to maturity.
 In connection with the execution of the Credit Agreement, the Partnership recognized a non-cash charge of \$215 to write-off a portion of unamortized debt origination costs of the previous credit agreement.